FrancescoCheema/MegaVideoServerIOS/README.md

 ## Overview

 This project was developed to address the limitations of direct MEGA file access in mobile development environments.
 By running a lightweight containerized server, developers can test, preview, and stream video content hosted in MEGA within local or emulator-based iOS apps.
+As an example, I have deployed this on Render, soon a Flutter App to connect to it, will be available.

 ## Features